Personal

 Activities

+Long-distance hiking, especially in mountains, and cycling are my favourite ways to clear the mind; I also enjoy cricket, badminton, table tennis, and inline skating whenever time permits.
 For films and series, I am drawn to adventure, fantasy, and sci-fi above all else.
 The Lord of the Rings trilogy remains a benchmark for its world-building and moral seriousness.
 The German series Dark is probably my favourite TV series: genuinely mind-bending, and naturally appealing to someone who thinks about spacetime.
 Lost follows closely.
 In sci-fi, The Expanse stands out for hard physics and real consequences.